Looking for a challenge? Broaden your horizon by adding an extra programme to your Master’s!

 A double master’s programme is always tailor-made.
 If you’re interested in combining this Master’s with another master’s, please contact the study adviser for your options.

 Excellent students can take part in one of our Master Honours Programmes: an extracurricular, broadening programme of 15 EC.
 Such a programme gives you, alongside your Master’s, the opportunity to enrich your knowledge, skills, and experiences outside your own discipline.
 Upon successful completion of the programme, you receive a certificate and an Honours Pin.

 We advise you to start with your Master's first, before applying for a Master Honours Programme.
 A couple of months of studying will help you to decide whether a Master Honour Programme will be feasible for you.
 You can discuss this option with your study adviser.

 If you do decide to apply for an Honours programme, note that acceptance is based on a selection procedure.
 Honours programmes are aimed at master's students who are among the top 10% of their class.

 Curious about what students have to say about our Honours programmes?
 Check out the video below.

 Do you envision what the future should look like and are you socially engaged?
+Do you have the ambition to go beyond your comfort zone and create societal impact?
 The University of Twente offers you the opportunity to incorporate the Transdisciplinary Master-Insert within your Master's.
-This is a full-time study programme of six months which means you put your regular Master's on hold for half a year.
+This is a full-time study programme of six months (30 EC) which means you put your regular Master's on hold for half a year.